brain-discourse/brain-discourse.github.io/content/authors/admin/_index.md

 title: Meethila Gade
 ---

-Hello all!
-I am a 4th year PhD student at the Heinzen Lab at the Eshelman School of Pharmacy, UNC Chapel Hill .
+Hello!
+I am a 4th year PhD student in the Heinzen Lab at the Eshelman School of Pharmacy, UNC Chapel Hill .
 My research interests include neuroscience, genomics and computational biology.
 My current research involves studying the role of somatic mutations in neurodevelopmental disorders using single cell RNA sequencing.
 {style="text-align: justify;"}